Dental Implications - Sleep Apnoea

 Sleep bruxism is the grinding or clenching of teeth during sleep, which is preceded by sleep arousals.
 Sleep arousal is a naturally occurring 3-10 second shift occurring during deep sleep, which is accompanied by an increase in muscle tone.
 This motor activity causing clenching and grinding of jaw muscles is believed to be an attempt to open the constricted airway.
 Sleep bruxism occurs in multiple episodic bursts throughout the night.
 Some episodes may produce audible grinding noise.

 Increased muscle tone and micro arousals caused by sleep apnoea events are the trigger factors for sleep bruxism.

-Sleep Apnoea episodes are often implicated as a contributing aetiology of GERD and SB.
-Increased negative pressure in intra thoracic space during apnoeic episode causes gastric acid to expel into the oesophagus.
-This triggers micro arousals leading to Sleep Bruxism.
+Sleep apnoea episodes are often implicated as a contributing aetiology of GERD and sleep bruxism.
+Increased negative pressure in intrathoracic space during an apnoeic episode causes gastric acid to expel into the oesophagus.
+This triggers micro arousals leading to sleep bruxism.

 Evaluate the following:

 - Tooth wear – Asymmetric wear on areas other than occlusal surfaces will suggest the presence of an erosive process.